wangyat15/JetBrains/README.md

-# JetBrains - Localization of software and related marketing contents
+# JetBrains - Localization of software and the related marketing contents

 ## Preview URLs
 Click below links to view the translations from English to Traditional Chinese, Simplified Chinese and German versions.